mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Anish Bang</div>
-                  <p>"I'm a sports enthusiast and the current institute Cricket Secretary.
-My interest is towards non core side ( mainly consult).Been a part of sports council and also actively participated in insync. "</p>
+                  <p>I'm a sports enthusiast and the current Institute Cricket Secretary.
+My interest is towards non core side (mainly consult).Been a part of the Institute Sports Council and also actively participated in InSync.</p>
                   <a target="_blank" href="https://www.facebook.com/" >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>